Plant DetailShow Menu

 Description

-The flowers provide pollen but lack nectar.
-The pollen is collected by short-tongued bees.
+The small white flowers appear in spring in clusters providing pollen to short-tongued bees but lack nectar.
 The berries are eaten by a variety of birds, thereby spreading the seed to other areas.
 The birds are immune to the toxic effects of the berries.

 More information on Actaea.